litexlang/litex-tutorial/Essentials/2_proposition.md

 # Proposition

+Same as the definition in math, Proposition is a sentence that is either true or false, but not both.

 ## Claim a Proposition

 You can claim a Proposition `form_triangles`(`x`, `y`, `z` in `R` is able to form triangles if and only if the sum of any two is greater than the third one):